If you do those things, your body will perform like a luxury vehicle. Not only will your body perform well, it will also look great!

 Obviously, that is just anecdotal evidence, but study after study has shown that dark chocolate has several health benefits.
 The health benefits are attributed to the main ingredient in dark chocolate, cacao.
 Cacao was known to indigenous people in America as food of the “Gods”.

 If you choose to try dark chocolate in your diet, make sure that it has a high percentage of cacao.
-The higher the content of cacao, the more benefits, but it’s also more bitter.
+The higher the content of cacao, the more benefit.
+Just keep in mind that it will also be more bitter.

 By the way, cacao, and cocoa have been used interchangeably.
 Here are some of the benefits of cacao researchers have found: